karuppiah7890/kafka-protobuf-producer/STORY.md

 - Create a Sample Proto file with a sample Message - DONE
 - Auto generate Java code for serializing and deserializing this message - DONE
-- Import a Kafka client library
+- Import a Kafka client library - DONE
-- Create a producer using the Kafka client library
+- Create a protocol buffer message producer using the Kafka client library
 - Run Zookeeper and Kafka locally
 - Run my app to produce some dummy data
 - Consume the dummy data using the kafka protobuf consumer